felipmateus/takeJobs/README.md

 The project is structured as follows:

+- src/
+    - async_app/
+        - app.py
+        - Dockerfile
+    - sync_app/
+        - bots/
-- app/
+            - takeJobs
         - controllers/
             - jobs_controller.py
         - models/
+            - jobs_models.py
+        - views/
+            - home/
+                - index.html
+            - table_ws
-        - jobs_model.py
+                - index.html
-    - main.py
+        - app.py

 - The `app` directory contains the source code of the application.
 - The `controllers` directory holds the controllers responsible for handling requests and managing the business logic.